 Only the Board of Commissioners of the Houston Housing Authority is authorized to approve changes to the Plan.
-The Authority is responsible for complying with all subsequent changes in HUD regulations pertaining to the programs administered by the Authority.
-If such changes conflict with this Plan, HUD regulations will take precedence.
+The Authority is responsible for complying with all subsequent changes in HUD regulations and HHA's approved MTW policies pertaining to the programs administered by the Authority.
 When circumstances arise and are not addressed by provisions in this Plan they will be reviewed on a case-by-case basis.
-If a conflict arises between or among the regulations identified in this Plan, the regulations specifically promulgated for the applicable program will take precedence.